Reality Stars: The Musical: Reception

+Kris Jenner (pictured in 2025) praised Alexis Michelle for her impersonation in the Rusical.

+Oliva Sava of The A.V.
+Club gave the episode a rating of 'B+'.
+Writing for Vulture, Joel Kim Booster rated the episode three out of five stars.
 Joyce Chen of Us Weekly said Shea Couleé "stole the show" with her performance and portrayal of Blac Chyna.
-Kris Jenner has praised the episode, and Alexis Michelle's impression of her.
+Kris Jenner has praised the episode and Alexis Michelle's impression of her.
 In 2018, In magazine's Bianca Guzzo ranked "Kardashian: The Musical" number seven on her "definitive ranking of all the musicals" on the series.
+Bernardo Sim included the musical in Screen Rants 2020 overview of the best Rusicals to date.
+Sim described "Kardashian: The Musical" as "a hilarious musical full of great performances and creative ideas".
+The website's Min Ji Park included Trainor in a 2022 list of the show's ten worst guest judges, according to Reddit.